 The office is mandated to provide support to students, staff and faculty across the three campuses.
 The Office engages collaboratively with stakeholders on campus to enable the University's academic mission through the integration of its commitment to equity, diversity and inclusivity.
-For more information, please visit the website: https://antiracism.utoronto.ca
+For more information, please visit the ARCDO website.